bhavik66/cbh-take-home-project/Ticket_Breakdown.md

 3. Write clear and concise instructions on how Facilities can set and manage custom IDs for Agents.
 4. Update the platform's documentation repository or knowledge base to include the updated documentation.
 5. Verify that the updated documentation is accessible to Facilities through the platform's help or support section.

+**NOTE:** In this case, We consider agent will not change facility, If We have to support feature fot change facility then We need to do some modification like add one extra table for mapping custom_id, agent_id and facility_id.